Highlighting 61 Down Payment Assistance Programs Offering Up to $120,000 in Funds for Veterans and Service Members

 How do you go from dreaming of owning a home to holding your first set of keys?
-If you’re like most first-time buyers, the down payment is your biggest hurdle — but it may not need to be.
+For most new buyers, the down payment is the biggest hurdle, but maybe it doesn’t have to be.

-There are more than 2,500 homebuyer programs available across the country.
-Let’s take a look at how the 3 most common types of programs work.
+There are currently over 2,200 homebuyer assistance programs available in the U.S. Let’s take a look at the 3 most common types of programs and how they work.

-Programs can include loans, grants, tax credits and other programs for eligible homebuyers that can help them achieve the down payment faster, cover closing costs and get into a home sooner than they would have otherwise.
+They come in various forms, such as loans, grants, tax credits and more.
+These programs provide eligible homebuyers with down payment help, cover closing costs and may get you into a home sooner than you would have otherwise.

-Homebuyer programs are managed and funded from an array of sources, each with its own requirements, nuances and limitations.
-The role of program administrators can vary, but generally, they approve participating lenders who are trained on the program guidelines and approved to originate, process and close specific programs.
+Homebuyer assistance programs are managed and funded from an array of sources, each with its own criteria and limitations.
+The role of program providers and administrators will vary, but generally, they approve participating lenders who are trained on the program guidelines and approved to originate, process and close specific programs.

-You can work with a participating lender to apply and access down payment help or you can directly contact the agency offering the program.
+You can work with a participating lender to apply and access down payment help, or you can contact the agency offering the program.

 Your occupation can help give you a boost.
 There are often additional benefits, or even entirely separate programs, for educators, protectors, health care workers, veterans and households with disabled members.

 It’s important to know that a first-time homebuyer is defined as someone who hasn’t owned a home in three years.
 So, if you owned in the past but are renting now, you may be a first-timer again!
-Plus, across our database of programs 41 percent don’t have a first-time homebuyer requirement.
+Plus, across our database of programs, 38 percent don’t have a first-time homebuyer requirement.

-The largest category of programs – 72% to be exact – are down payment assistance and closing cost programs.
+The largest category of programs—74% to be exact—are down payment assistance and closing cost programs.
 Down payment assistance (DPA) is an umbrella term for programs offered by federal, state, county or local government agencies, nonprofits and employers.
 DPA programs come in 2 primary forms:

 Down payment assistance grants